cms-opendata-analyses/HiggsExample20112012/README.md

         in order to install the Virtualbox and CERNVM and run ROOT there (the validation step with the Demo example might be skipped)
-      - if not already proficient in ROOT, consider doing a brief ROOT introductory tutorial [link] in order to understand what the ROOT macro will do
+      - if not already proficient in ROOT, consider doing a brief ROOT introductory tutorial [https://root.cern.ch/introductory-tutorials] in order to understand what the ROOT macro will do
       - create a new directory, e.g. rootfiles mkdir rootfiles